University Human Resources

 Indiana University reserves the right to establish, terminate, or amend benefit plans at its sole discretion.

 Employee benefit plans shall only be established and managed at an institutional-level by the University Human Resource Services office, with the approval of the Vice President and Chief Financial Officer.

 Any department or campus employee benefit that has not been officially approved by University Human Resource Services, including complimentary or discounted tickets, discounts provided for activities/services provided by a unit should be discontinued.
 Requests for exceptions to this policy should be directed to UHRS, which is responsible for making a recommendation to the VPCFO for final disposition.

 This policy does not apply to paid or unpaid time-off, sabbatical, and other leaves for Academic employees; these benefits require that approval of the President or her/his delegate.

 “Employee benefits” includes all forms of direct or indirect reimbursements, subsidies, payments, etc. for non-business activities, as defined by Internal Revenue regulations.
-For Staff and Hourly employees, this also means any paid or unpaid time-off leave outside of time-off covered in University personnel policies.
+For Staff and Temporary employees, this also means any paid or unpaid time-off leave outside of time-off covered in University personnel policies.